ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

    compiled along with the model specification file (if provided) into a :class:`vivarium.config_tree.ConfigTree` object.
-3. A :class:`vivarium.framework.plugins.PluginManager` is generated around the :term:`plugins <Plugin>` section of of the model specification.
+3. A :class:`vivarium.framework.plugins.PluginManager` is generated around the :term:`plugins <Plugin>` section of the model specification.
 The plugin manager is responsible for parsing the plugin section and instantiating plugin controllers and interfaces for the framework.
 4. The :class:`vivarium.framework.components.ComponentConfigurationParser` is